eZmaxinc/eZmax-SDK-go/docs/EzmaxinvoicingResponseCompound.md

 NewEzmaxinvoicingResponseCompoundWithDefaults instantiates a new EzmaxinvoicingResponseCompound object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPkiEzmaxinvoicingID

+`func (o *EzmaxinvoicingResponseCompound) GetPkiEzmaxinvoicingID() int32`

+GetPkiEzmaxinvoicingID returns the PkiEzmaxinvoicingID field if non-nil, zero value otherwise.

+### GetPkiEzmaxinvoicingIDOk

+`func (o *EzmaxinvoicingResponseCompound) GetPkiEzmaxinvoicingIDOk() (*int32, bool)`

+GetPkiEzmaxinvoicingIDOk returns a tuple with the PkiEzmaxinvoicingID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPkiEzmaxinvoicingID

+`func (o *EzmaxinvoicingResponseCompound) SetPkiEzmaxinvoicingID(v int32)`

+SetPkiEzmaxinvoicingID sets PkiEzmaxinvoicingID field to given value.

+### HasPkiEzmaxinvoicingID

+`func (o *EzmaxinvoicingResponseCompound) HasPkiEzmaxinvoicingID() bool`

+HasPkiEzmaxinvoicingID returns a boolean if a field has been set.

+### GetFkiEzmaxinvoicingcontractID

+`func (o *EzmaxinvoicingResponseCompound) GetFkiEzmaxinvoicingcontractID() int32`

+GetFkiEzmaxinvoicingcontractID returns the FkiEzmaxinvoicingcontractID field if non-nil, zero value otherwise.

+### GetFkiEzmaxinvoicingcontractIDOk

+`func (o *EzmaxinvoicingResponseCompound) GetFkiEzmaxinvoicingcontractIDOk() (*int32, bool)`

+GetFkiEzmaxinvoicingcontractIDOk returns a tuple with the FkiEzmaxinvoicingcontractID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFkiEzmaxinvoicingcontractID

+`func (o *EzmaxinvoicingResponseCompound) SetFkiEzmaxinvoicingcontractID(v int32)`

+SetFkiEzmaxinvoicingcontractID sets FkiEzmaxinvoicingcontractID field to given value.

+### GetFkiEzmaxpricingID

+`func (o *EzmaxinvoicingResponseCompound) GetFkiEzmaxpricingID() int32`

+GetFkiEzmaxpricingID returns the FkiEzmaxpricingID field if non-nil, zero value otherwise.

+### GetFkiEzmaxpricingIDOk

+`func (o *EzmaxinvoicingResponseCompound) GetFkiEzmaxpricingIDOk() (*int32, bool)`

+GetFkiEzmaxpricingIDOk returns a tuple with the FkiEzmaxpricingID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFkiEzmaxpricingID

+`func (o *EzmaxinvoicingResponseCompound) SetFkiEzmaxpricingID(v int32)`

+SetFkiEzmaxpricingID sets FkiEzmaxpricingID field to given value.

+### GetFkiSystemconfigurationtypeID

+`func (o *EzmaxinvoicingResponseCompound) GetFkiSystemconfigurationtypeID() int32`

+GetFkiSystemconfigurationtypeID returns the FkiSystemconfigurationtypeID field if non-nil, zero value otherwise.

+### GetFkiSystemconfigurationtypeIDOk

+`func (o *EzmaxinvoicingResponseCompound) GetFkiSystemconfigurationtypeIDOk() (*int32, bool)`

+GetFkiSystemconfigurationtypeIDOk returns a tuple with the FkiSystemconfigurationtypeID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFkiSystemconfigurationtypeID

+`func (o *EzmaxinvoicingResponseCompound) SetFkiSystemconfigurationtypeID(v int32)`

+SetFkiSystemconfigurationtypeID sets FkiSystemconfigurationtypeID field to given value.

+### GetSSystemconfigurationtypeDescriptionX

+`func (o *EzmaxinvoicingResponseCompound) GetSSystemconfigurationtypeDescriptionX() string`

+GetSSystemconfigurationtypeDescriptionX returns the SSystemconfigurationtypeDescriptionX field if non-nil, zero value otherwise.

+### GetSSystemconfigurationtypeDescriptionXOk

+`func (o *EzmaxinvoicingResponseCompound) GetSSystemconfigurationtypeDescriptionXOk() (*string, bool)`

+GetSSystemconfigurationtypeDescriptionXOk returns a tuple with the SSystemconfigurationtypeDescriptionX field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSSystemconfigurationtypeDescriptionX

+`func (o *EzmaxinvoicingResponseCompound) SetSSystemconfigurationtypeDescriptionX(v string)`

+SetSSystemconfigurationtypeDescriptionX sets SSystemconfigurationtypeDescriptionX field to given value.

+### GetYyyymmEzmaxinvoicing

+`func (o *EzmaxinvoicingResponseCompound) GetYyyymmEzmaxinvoicing() string`

+GetYyyymmEzmaxinvoicing returns the YyyymmEzmaxinvoicing field if non-nil, zero value otherwise.

+### GetYyyymmEzmaxinvoicingOk

+`func (o *EzmaxinvoicingResponseCompound) GetYyyymmEzmaxinvoicingOk() (*string, bool)`

+GetYyyymmEzmaxinvoicingOk returns a tuple with the YyyymmEzmaxinvoicing field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetYyyymmEzmaxinvoicing

+`func (o *EzmaxinvoicingResponseCompound) SetYyyymmEzmaxinvoicing(v string)`

+SetYyyymmEzmaxinvoicing sets YyyymmEzmaxinvoicing field to given value.

+### GetIEzmaxinvoicingDays

+`func (o *EzmaxinvoicingResponseCompound) GetIEzmaxinvoicingDays() int32`

+GetIEzmaxinvoicingDays returns the IEzmaxinvoicingDays field if non-nil, zero value otherwise.

+### GetIEzmaxinvoicingDaysOk

+`func (o *EzmaxinvoicingResponseCompound) GetIEzmaxinvoicingDaysOk() (*int32, bool)`

+GetIEzmaxinvoicingDaysOk returns a tuple with the IEzmaxinvoicingDays field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIEzmaxinvoicingDays

+`func (o *EzmaxinvoicingResponseCompound) SetIEzmaxinvoicingDays(v int32)`

+SetIEzmaxinvoicingDays sets IEzmaxinvoicingDays field to given value.

+### GetEEzmaxinvoicingPaymenttype

+`func (o *EzmaxinvoicingResponseCompound) GetEEzmaxinvoicingPaymenttype() FieldEEzmaxinvoicingPaymenttype`

+GetEEzmaxinvoicingPaymenttype returns the EEzmaxinvoicingPaymenttype field if non-nil, zero value otherwise.

+### GetEEzmaxinvoicingPaymenttypeOk

+`func (o *EzmaxinvoicingResponseCompound) GetEEzmaxinvoicingPaymenttypeOk() (*FieldEEzmaxinvoicingPaymenttype, bool)`

+GetEEzmaxinvoicingPaymenttypeOk returns a tuple with the EEzmaxinvoicingPaymenttype field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEEzmaxinvoicingPaymenttype

+`func (o *EzmaxinvoicingResponseCompound) SetEEzmaxinvoicingPaymenttype(v FieldEEzmaxinvoicingPaymenttype)`

+SetEEzmaxinvoicingPaymenttype sets EEzmaxinvoicingPaymenttype field to given value.

+### GetDEzmaxinvoicingRebatepaymenttype

+`func (o *EzmaxinvoicingResponseCompound) GetDEzmaxinvoicingRebatepaymenttype() string`

+GetDEzmaxinvoicingRebatepaymenttype returns the DEzmaxinvoicingRebatepaymenttype field if non-nil, zero value otherwise.

+### GetDEzmaxinvoicingRebatepaymenttypeOk

+`func (o *EzmaxinvoicingResponseCompound) GetDEzmaxinvoicingRebatepaymenttypeOk() (*string, bool)`

+GetDEzmaxinvoicingRebatepaymenttypeOk returns a tuple with the DEzmaxinvoicingRebatepaymenttype field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDEzmaxinvoicingRebatepaymenttype

+`func (o *EzmaxinvoicingResponseCompound) SetDEzmaxinvoicingRebatepaymenttype(v string)`

+SetDEzmaxinvoicingRebatepaymenttype sets DEzmaxinvoicingRebatepaymenttype field to given value.

+### GetIEzmaxinvoicingContractlength

+`func (o *EzmaxinvoicingResponseCompound) GetIEzmaxinvoicingContractlength() int32`

+GetIEzmaxinvoicingContractlength returns the IEzmaxinvoicingContractlength field if non-nil, zero value otherwise.

+### GetIEzmaxinvoicingContractlengthOk

+`func (o *EzmaxinvoicingResponseCompound) GetIEzmaxinvoicingContractlengthOk() (*int32, bool)`

+GetIEzmaxinvoicingContractlengthOk returns a tuple with the IEzmaxinvoicingContractlength field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIEzmaxinvoicingContractlength

+`func (o *EzmaxinvoicingResponseCompound) SetIEzmaxinvoicingContractlength(v int32)`

+SetIEzmaxinvoicingContractlength sets IEzmaxinvoicingContractlength field to given value.

+### GetDEzmaxinvoicingRebatecontractlength

+`func (o *EzmaxinvoicingResponseCompound) GetDEzmaxinvoicingRebatecontractlength() string`

+GetDEzmaxinvoicingRebatecontractlength returns the DEzmaxinvoicingRebatecontractlength field if non-nil, zero value otherwise.

+### GetDEzmaxinvoicingRebatecontractlengthOk

+`func (o *EzmaxinvoicingResponseCompound) GetDEzmaxinvoicingRebatecontractlengthOk() (*string, bool)`

+GetDEzmaxinvoicingRebatecontractlengthOk returns a tuple with the DEzmaxinvoicingRebatecontractlength field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDEzmaxinvoicingRebatecontractlength

+`func (o *EzmaxinvoicingResponseCompound) SetDEzmaxinvoicingRebatecontractlength(v string)`

+SetDEzmaxinvoicingRebatecontractlength sets DEzmaxinvoicingRebatecontractlength field to given value.

+### GetBEzmaxinvoicingRebateEzsignallagents

+`func (o *EzmaxinvoicingResponseCompound) GetBEzmaxinvoicingRebateEzsignallagents() bool`

+GetBEzmaxinvoicingRebateEzsignallagents returns the BEzmaxinvoicingRebateEzsignallagents field if non-nil, zero value otherwise.

+### GetBEzmaxinvoicingRebateEzsignallagentsOk

+`func (o *EzmaxinvoicingResponseCompound) GetBEzmaxinvoicingRebateEzsignallagentsOk() (*bool, bool)`

+GetBEzmaxinvoicingRebateEzsignallagentsOk returns a tuple with the BEzmaxinvoicingRebateEzsignallagents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBEzmaxinvoicingRebateEzsignallagents

+`func (o *EzmaxinvoicingResponseCompound) SetBEzmaxinvoicingRebateEzsignallagents(v bool)`

+SetBEzmaxinvoicingRebateEzsignallagents sets BEzmaxinvoicingRebateEzsignallagents field to given value.

+### GetObjAudit

+`func (o *EzmaxinvoicingResponseCompound) GetObjAudit() CommonAudit`

+GetObjAudit returns the ObjAudit field if non-nil, zero value otherwise.

+### GetObjAuditOk

+`func (o *EzmaxinvoicingResponseCompound) GetObjAuditOk() (*CommonAudit, bool)`

+GetObjAuditOk returns a tuple with the ObjAudit field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetObjAudit

+`func (o *EzmaxinvoicingResponseCompound) SetObjAudit(v CommonAudit)`

+SetObjAudit sets ObjAudit field to given value.

+### HasObjAudit

+`func (o *EzmaxinvoicingResponseCompound) HasObjAudit() bool`

+HasObjAudit returns a boolean if a field has been set.

 ### GetObjEzmaxinvoicingcontract